harris-chris/Jot.jl/README.md

 that's fine though

 Test ModuleDefinition works

+want some sort of general purpose table-writing thing. maybe use an existing package The table need not be configurable, that's what the JSON is for

 what's the difference between create_ecr_repo and push_to_ecr?
 One creates the repo, the other pushes the image to it